agmoss/attest/README.md

 # `attest`

-> Training material on testing FE & BE apps
+> Training material on testing FE & BE ts apps with jest

 ```bash
 attest/